 Ms. Gilbertson is the Founder and currently serves on the Board of Directors of MIKID; the Mental Health Awareness Coalition (MHAC); is the Board secretary of Arizona Behavioral Health Corporation (ABC) and is a member of the Governing Body of the Arizona State Hospital.
 She is a life member of the Military Order of the Purple Heart, the Phoenix Theater Guild, and the Mental Health Guild.
 She is a retired Flotilla Commander of the United States Coast Guard Auxiliary and holds a Bachelor’s degree in Business and Economics from the University of Minnesota – Duluth.
 Ms. Gilbertson was the 2019 inductee of the Mental Health America of Arizona into the Hall of Fame.

 MIKID’s history stemmed from one individual’s overwhelming concern for the lack of services provided for children in the mental health field and the many serious issues that were not being properly addressed.
 This individual, Ms. Sue Gilbertson, began her quest in 1984 when her son, Eric, was diagnosed with mental illness.
 In trying to get assistance for her son, Ms. Gilbertson found herself amidst a conventional medical community that was simply not equipped to handle the problems her son was facing.
-Ms. Gilbertson came to realize that her struggles were not isolated events and took on the responsibility of uniting families and working together to build a better mental health system for children.
-Through these efforts, families had their very first support group on
+Ms. Gilbertson came to realize that her struggles were not isolated events and took on the responsibility of uniting families, naming the group MIKID and working together to help build a better mental health system for children.
+Through these efforts, families had their very first meeting and support group on March 11, 1987.

 Board of Directors — Executive Committee